Masutangu/Masutangu.github.io/_posts/2019-10-22-data-intensive-note-4.md

 ## Distributed Transactions and Consensus

 Consensus is one of the most important and fundamental problems in distributed computing.
-On the surface, it seems simple: informally, the goal is simply to get several nodes to agree on something.
+On the surface, it seems simple: **informally, the goal is simply to get several nodes to agree on something**.
 There are a number of situations in which it is important for nodes to agree.
 For example:

 * Leader election

     The leadership position might become contested if some nodes can’t communicate with others due to a network fault.
-In this case, consensus is important to avoid a bad failover, resulting in a split brain situation in which two nodes both believe themselves to be the leader.
+In this case, consensus is important to **avoid a bad failover, resulting in a split brain situation** in which two nodes both believe themselves to be the leader.

 * Atomic commit

     In a database that supports transactions spanning several nodes or partitions, we have the problem that a transaction may fail on some nodes but succeed on others.
 If we want to maintain transaction atomicity (in the sense of ACID), we have to get all nodes to agree on the outcome of the transaction: either they all abort/roll back (if anything goes wrong) or they all commit (if nothing goes wrong).
 This instance of consensus is known as the atomic commit problem.

 ### Atomic Commit and Two-Phase Commit (2PC)